hphelion/documentation/v13/bindings.fog.networking.md

 <<<<<<< HEAD
 ---
 layout: default
-title: "Ruby Fog for HP Helion Cloud Networking Examples"
+title: "Ruby Fog for HP Helion Public Cloud Networking Examples"
 permalink: /v13/bindings/fog/networking/
 product: fog

 ---
-#Ruby Fog for HP Helion Cloud Bindings Networking Examples
+#Ruby Fog for HP Helion Public Cloud Bindings Networking Examples

 The HP Helion Public Cloud provides networking support using two abstractions - [a model layer](#ModelLayer) and [a request layer](#RequestLayer).
 Both layers are detailed below.
 The code samples on this page can be executed from within a Ruby console (IRB):